eternalsayed/es-util-app/README.md

 ### reverseCamelCase(obj)
 This function converts key of camelCased object to an object with regular keys.
 Please note that camelCased keys will be converted to keys separated by an underscore (`_`).

+## createUserToken(userObj)
+This function creates a `JWT` using a JS object.
+It requires the `jsonwebtoken` package to create this token and contains minimal fields from userObj.
+The size of the token will vary greatly by higher number of fields from userObj and therefore, only minimal fields are taken.

 ## Contributing:
 You're more than welcome to help me improvise this code.
 To begin, fork the project, create a branch in your name from `master` and when you're done, please raise a `pull-request`.
 I'll try to be prompt in merging your requests ASAP.